nenadbarjak/taskmanager/README.md

 # TASK-MANAGER

-## A COPY OF APPS LIKE TRELLO AND ASANA USED FOR PROJECT MANAGMENT
+## A Copy of Apps like Trello and Asana used for project managment

 This is a project I did in order to learn and practice coding with ReactJS.